-When I was 12 or 13 (late 1960's) I was loaned a camera by a family friend to use while on a school trip to Italy.
-If memory serves it was an Agfa, with a pop-out lens, which I proceeded to break since I was more fascinated with the beautiful engineering of the thing and decided it was necessary to find out how it worked.
-After that, it never worked again and I didn't touch a camera of any significance until 1981.
+When I was 12 or 13 I was loaned a camera by a family friend to use while on a school journey to Italy.
+If memory serves it was an Agfa camera, with a pop-out lens, which I very quickly rendered useless since I was more fascinated with the beautiful engineering of the thing and decided to pull it apart to find out how it worked.
+After that, it never worked again and I didn’t touch a camera of any significance until 1981.
 I was asked by a colleague if I would like to buy a second-hand camera system that he was selling for a friend.
-Although I confess I didn't appreciate it at the time, following some half-hearted bartering I took possession of an Olympus camera system which I really do wish I still owned today.
-Over the years I have read quite a few books on photography, far too many according to Mrs S, but I'm not an academic.
-I'm a kinesthetic learner, which means I learn by carrying out a physical activity, rather than listening to a lecture or watching a demonstration.
+Although I confess I didn’t appreciate it at the time, following some half-hearted bartering I took possession of an Olympus camera system which I really do wish I still owned today.
+Over the years I have read quite a few books on photography, far too many according to Mrs S, but I’m not an academic.
+I’m a kinesthetic learner, which means I learn by carrying out a physical activity, rather than listening to a lecture or watching a demonstration.

 I very much enjoyed the discoveries of owning a chemical darkroom for a number of years until a move to a smaller home forced the sale of my beloved Durst M305 enlarger and all related ancillary equipment.
 Frustratingly I now have the space but not the money to replace all of the equipment!

 I draw almost all of my enjoyment of photography from the making of the photograph, not the viewing of it.
 In this respect, to my mind at any rate, photography is a bit like fishing, in that the enjoyment derived from eating the fish can never outweigh the excitement of actually catching it.